About Noboprobhaat Foundation

 Our Commitment to Project Participants

-- Inclusivity and Non-Discrimination: We ensure equal access and participation for all, regardless of gender, identity, ethnicity, disability, or socio-economic background.
-We create safe spaces where diverse perspectives are welcomed and honored.
+2. Inclusivity and Non-Discrimination: We ensure equal access and participation for all, regardless of gender, identity, ethnicity, disability, or socio-economic background.
+We create safe spaces where diverse perspectives are welcomed and honoured.

-- Safety, Protection, and Well-being: We adhere to a Do No Harm approach, ensuring that all interventions prioritize physical, psychological, and emotional well-being.
-We maintain a strong commitment to safeguarding, preventing any form of abuse or exploitation.
+6. Safety, Protection, and Well-being: We adhere to a do-no-harm approach, ensuring that all interventions prioritize physical, psychological, and emotional well-being.
+We maintain a strong commitment to safeguarding and to preventing any form of abuse or exploitation.

-- Feedback and Continuous Improvement: We listen to and value the opinions, needs, and feedback of project participants to improve our programs, policies, and services continuously.
-We encourage open dialogue and ensure that participant’s feel heard and valued.
+8. Feedback and Continuous Improvement: We listen to and value the opinions, needs, and feedback of project participants to improve our programs, policies, and services continuously.
+We encourage open dialogue and ensure that participants feel heard and valued.

 Our Commitment to Donors and Collaborators